-If you have a disability and would like to request accommodations, please communicate with Disability Services.
-All individuals receiving accommodations in the classroom must be registered with Disability Services.
-Visit their website at: http://drc.uga.edu/ for further information.
+If you have a disability and would like to request accommodations, please communicate with Accessibility and Testing.
+All individuals receiving accommodations in the classroom must be registered with Accessibility and Testing.
+Visit their website for further information:

+https://accessibility.uga.edu/register-for-services/